Vertical Electrical Sounding for Geotechnical Site Characterization

 The site borehole information demonstrates that the sediments are sitting on the top of Ignimbrite and there is also fractured Ignimbrite weathered with the content of clay is located at the bottom.

 The determination of resistivity was performed by Schlumberger vertical electrical sounding method with 4 electrode manual cables.
-The total 21 manual measurements performed starting from AB/2=1m and extending up to AB/2=120m.
+The twenty-one manual measurements performed starting from AB/2=1m and extending up to AB/2=120m.
 SuperSting™ WiFi R8/IP/SP/Wi-Fi, manual cables (VES), using Schlumberger array.
 The data Processing with EarthImager™ 1D software.